michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

     - We should also consider how varying the wait time affects user's general preference for Lyft over competitors like Uber and substitutes like public transit.
     - I would track the number of times the app is opened and any product is interacted with, per unit of time chosen for randomization.
 4. Shared-Rides Gross Profit:
-    - In a two sided market with algorithm-controlled incentives and pricing, there are many moving parts.
+    - In a two-sided market with algorithm-controlled incentives and pricing, there are many moving parts.
 Including a metric that tracks the revenues and expenses of operations directly linked to shared rides gives us a method to catch and diagnose unforeseen effects of our max wait time treatments.
     - This metric assumes that the revenues, incentives, base driver pay, and other expenses of shared rides can be separated from other business operations like non-shared rides.

 Counter metrics: